michelleezhang/ludobots/README.md

 - The probability of fewer links in the x, y, or z directions was increased
 - The probability of larger links was increased
 - The probability of smaller links was increased
+To select a mutation, a random integer was generated between 1 and 10, each corresponding to a different mutation.
+This resulted in a 10% chance of each type of body mutation, and a 20% chance of a mutation that alters a synapse weight.
+Thiis process is depicted in the following diagram.
 - The weights of the synapses were randomly altered
 <p align="center">
     <img src="./Computer Science 396_ Artificial Life-23.jpg" width="70%" height="70%"/>